MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/function-calling/function-choice-behaviors.md

 Console.WriteLine(await kernel.InvokeAsync(promptFunction));
 ```

-Alternatively, all functions registered in the kernel can be provided to the AI model as required:
+Alternatively, all functions registered in the kernel can be provided to the AI model as required.
+However, only the ones chosen by the AI model as a result of the first request will be invoked by the Semantic Kernel.
+The functions will not be sent to the AI model in subsequent requests to prevent an infinite loop, as mentioned above.
 ```csharp
 using Microsoft.SemanticKernel;